abcoathup/EtherPost/README.md

 Final Project for RMIT Online Developing Blockchain Applications 8 week course (developed by Flex Dapps)

+Users need to register a name before they can upload, clap or comment.

 ## Test
 Test smart contracts
 ```